KTH/devops-course/contributions/presentation/week3/edwinso-tiar/README.md

 Presentation

 ## Description
-In this presentation, we will explore Shadow Deployment.
-We will review how it works, its pros and cons, and provide a use case where shadow deployment is a suitable strategy.
+In this presentation, we will compare three deployment strageties used in Devops, Shadow deployment, Canary deployment and Blue-Green Deployment.
+We will explain breifly how each stragety works, focusing on their pros and cons, and show scenarioes where each method is most suitable.
+By presenting these strageties side by side, we aim to highlight the trade-offs between risk, cost, user impact and rollback complexity.
+The comparison will provide an understanding of when to choose one stragety over another.
-We will compare it with Canary and Blue-Green Deployment.

 Relevance
-Shadow Deployment is a relevant stragety regarding CD as it allows software chnages to be deployed in a parallel environment that mimics the producation environment.
-This can reduse the risk associated with deploying a new software version and allow for real-world testing.
+Deployment strageties are a crucial part of CD as they determine how new software versions are introduced into production.
+Comparing these three strageties is relevant since each stragety has their own trade offs and therefore understanding the difference can help select the most effective stragety.